 “What can I do to make your customers feel comfortable and accepted?”
 This question could change the way your business does business.
 While traditional marketing may focus on the numbers, the truth is that people don’t respond to a brand; they respond to people.
 The best brands and businesses are always showing their human side.

 Showing your customers you care is just as important as delivering a quality meal at restaurants.
 People don’t want to eat food they don’t want to eat.
 But they also don’t want to eat food that makes them sick.

-In the same way, they’ll leave if they feel like they’re being served something that doesn’t reflect who they are or what they’d like.
-Restaurant marketing can help customers feel like they’re connecting with a human instead of just another person in line.
+In the same way, they’ll leave if they feel they’re being served something that doesn’t reflect who they are or what they’d like.
+Restaurant marketing can help customers feel connected with a human instead of just another person in line.

 9 – Network With Influencers & Food Critics

-Networking with influencers and food critics may be the most valuable part of a brand’s restaurant marketing strategy for all but the largest of restaurants.
+Networking with influencers and food critics may be the most valuable part of a brand’s restaurant marketing strategy for all but the most prominent restaurants.